 According to Goldman Sachs, by 2025 additive manufacturing and 3D printing will have an estimated annual economic impact of $550 billion.
 Additive manufacturing will be a $140 billion market opportunity if it penetrates just 1 percent of the manufacturing market.
 Furthermore, ING says that 40 percent of trade could be wiped out by 2025 due to 3D printing at local manufacturing facilities.

 These staggering figures should prompt every manufacturer to rethink their business model to increase personalization, offer on-demand printing, provide design/print anywhere and improve their overall competitiveness in their industry via additive manufacturing.

 This concludes part one in a series on additive manufacturing and its impact on the manufacturing industry.
-Future articles in this series will forecast the future of additive manufacturing and its possible impact on other industries.
+Future articles in this series will forecast the future of additive manufacturing and its possible impact on other industries – where today meets tomorrow.
 In the meantime, please visit our additive manufacturing Thought Leadership hub.

 About the author

 Ashley Eckhoff has a background in engineering and has been with Siemens for over 20 years in various capacities.
 He has spent the past few years deep-diving into additive manufacturing in both product design and marketing roles.